tombomba/tombomba.github.io/_posts/2019-01-29-zack-snyder-will-direct-army-of-the-dead-for-netfix.md

 ---
-title: "Zack Snyder will direct 'Army of the Dead' for Netflix
+title: "Zack Snyder will direct 'Army of the Dead' for Netflix"
 date: 2019-01-29 22:58 -0800
 ---